Willi0t/ecommerce-front/README.md

   <img src="https://img.shields.io/badge/stripe-white?logo=stripe&color=%23bae1ff" alt="Stripe Badge" style="width: auto; height: 30px;">
 </a>

+For handling payments, I went with Stripe.
+It’s known for its security and reliability, which is essential for managing transactions.
+Integrating Stripe is straightforward thanks to its well-documented API.
+It supports a wide range of payment methods and currencies, making it versatile for different users.
+Whether we’re dealing with small or large transactions, Stripe scales effortlessly, ensuring we can handle any volume of payments smoothly.

 </br>

 <a href="https://www.mongodb.com" target="_blank">
   <img src="https://img.shields.io/badge/MongoDB-white?logo=mongodb&color=%23a8dea0" alt="MongoDB Badge" style="width: auto; height: 30px;">
 </a>

+When it came to choosing a database, MongoDB was the clear choice.
+Its schema-less design means we can iterate quickly and adapt our data model as needed without a lot of hassle.
+MongoDB excels at handling large amounts of data and traffic, which is great for scalability.
+It’s also very developer-friendly, with simple queries and efficient data retrieval.
+This means we can focus more on building features rather than managing database constraints.

 </br>

 <a href="https://styled-components.com" target="_blank">
   <img src="https://img.shields.io/badge/Styled%20Components-white?logo=styledcomponents&color=%23ffdfba" alt="Styled Components Badge" style="width: auto; height: 30px;">
 </a>

+For styling, I opted for Styled Components.
+This library lets us write CSS directly within our JavaScript, making it easy to scope styles to individual components.
+This approach keeps our styling modular and reusable, which is great for maintaining the codebase.
+Styled Components also support theming and dynamic styling, allowing us to create a more cohesive and adaptable design system.
+The developer experience is fantastic too, with features like auto-completion and syntax highlighting in modern IDEs.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>